I Love Lakeport Day

 By Stephen Sapp

-If you have comments about this issue of Ripples and/or would like to submit an item for our Spring issue, please email me at ssapp@miami.edu.
+If you have comments about this Summer issue of Ripples and/or would like to submit an item for our Fall issue, please email me at ssapp@miami.edu.

-Let me repeat once more what I wrote in the last issue about quarterly assessment payments: If you have not set up Direct Deposit, I urge you to do so before the next quarterly assessment is due on April 1 (see Reminders elsewhere in this issue for how to do this).
+• As I do every issue, I will urge you once again to set up Direct Deposit for your quarterly assessment payments, the next of which is due October 1, coincidentally the date of our once-a-year Annual Meeting!
+See Reminders elsewhere in this issue for how to do this.
 The main advantage is that you never have to worry about being late and incurring extra fees, but you also save the hassle and expense of mailing a check (or being charged a fee for using a credit card online).
-Some people have told me that they don’t like to use automated payments because they want to know how much their bills are, but unlike electricity or water, for example, you already do know exactly how much your quarterly assessment will be and when it will be deducted from your account!
+I have heard from several people that they don’t like to use automated payments because they want to know how much their bills are, but unlike electricity or water, for example, you already do know exactly how much your quarterly assessment will be and when it will be deducted from your account!
 So please consider this time- and cost-saving way to pay your assessments.

 Landscape Committee